-- From the printer control panel or from MarkVision Professional, set the Paper Type to Labels. - Do not print a large number of labels continuously. - Do not use labels that have coating or sizing applied to make the labels liquid-resistant. - Do not use labels that have exposed adhesive on the label sheets.
+- From the printer control panel or from MarkVision Professional, set Paper Type to Labels. - Do not print a large number of labels continuously. - Do not use labels that have coating or sizing applied to make the labels liquid-resistant. - Do not use labels that have exposed adhesive on the label sheets. - Run the labels only once through the printer as this may contaminate the printer.